openfaas/docs/docs/openfaas-pro/introduction.md

 * Surge "workwithsurge"
 * Edge Delta

-Tell us about your use-case for OpenFaaS and see what other companies are doing in the: [ADOPTERS.md file](https://github.com/openfaas/faas/blob/master/ADOPTERS.md)
+Tell us about your use-case for OpenFaaS Pro, CE or faasd and see what other companies are doing in the: [ADOPTERS.md file](https://github.com/openfaas/faas/blob/master/ADOPTERS.md)

 ### Support

+OpenFaaS Enterprise comes with support for the Certified Open Source Components and OpenFaaS Pro, with support via email within a Service Level Agreement (SLA).
+Along with email support, each team gets their own dedicated Slack channel for questions, collaboration and assistance.

-OpenFaaS Pro operates on a self-service model with support via email for OpenFaaS Pro features.
+OpenFaaS Pro operates on a self-service model with support for OpenFaaS Pro features only via email.

-OpenFaaS Enterprise comes with a more timely SLA and is suitable for the requirements of critical applications or larger organisations.
+Both tiers come with access to the Customer Community, for feedback & collaboration with the OpenFaaS developers and other customers.

+No support is offered to commercial users of OpenFaaS CE, which is primarily meant for exploration and open source developers.

 ### Getting started

-OpenFaaS Pro is for users on Kubernetes, but most of the features are also compatible with faasd.
-Customers can request configuration for OpenFaaS Pro for faasd via support.
+OpenFaaS Pro is primarily developed for Kubernetes, however most of the features are also compatible with faasd.

 Are you interested in OpenFaaS for your organisation?
 [Contact us](https://openfaas.com/support/) to find out more.